 Ready to start your Munich accommodations search?
-Get your travel plans settled with this complete guide to the best places to stay in Munich, including the top areas, neighbourhoods & districts.
+Get your travel plans settled and find the perfect hotel for your vacation with this complete guide to the best places to stay in Munich, Germany!

 Best places to stay in Munich

-The good news?
-Much of the action in Munich revs up in the city centre.
-Choosing the areas in and around Altstadt (Old Town) will put all of the best things to do in Munich at your fingertips.
-The bad news?
-It’s likely going to cost you.
+For travelers starting their quest to find accommodations in Munich, there’s no better launching point than its beautiful Altstadt (Old Town).
+Much of the city’s tourist action revs up in its touristic city center.
+Choosing the areas in & around Altstadt (Old Town) will put all of the most popular things to do in Munich at your fingertips.

 The best areas to stay in Munich are:

-- Altstadt-Lehel: The best choice for first-time travellers and for anyone keen on spending much of their Munich itinerary sightseeing.
+• Altstadt-Lehel is the neighborhood of choice for first-time travelers and anyone keen on spending much of their Munich itinerary sightseeing.

-- Maxvorstadt: The top area in Munich for a central location that’s close to plenty of relaxing parks, chilled-out cafés, and great restaurants.
+• Maxvorstadt offers a central location that’s close to plenty of relaxing parks, chilled-out cafes, and great restaurants.

-- Ludwigvorstadt-Isarvorstadt: Home to both the Theresienwiese and Hauptbahnhof, this is the top neighbourhood for travellers attending Oktoberfest or planning to escape the city on a day trip.
+• Ludwigvorstadt-Isarvorstadt is home to both the Theresienwiese and Hauptbahnhof.
+This is the top neighborhood for travelers attending Oktoberfest or planning to escape the city on a day trip.

-- Au-Haidhausen: With the raucous Ostbahnhof party zone in its midst, this area is recommended for travellers interested in nightlife and relatively central accommodations without the high price tags of Altstadt.
+• Au-Haidhausen is home to the raucous Ostbahnhof party zone.
+This area is recommended for travelers interested in nightlife and those looking for relatively central accommodations without the high price tags of Altstadt.

-- Schwabing: A quieter mostly residential neighbourhood that’s a top-rated area for both younger travellers and families thanks to its assortment of amenities including great restaurants, hip cafés, and excellent transport connections.
+• Schwabing is a quieter, mostly residential neighborhood to the north of the city center.
+Schwabing is a top-rated area for both younger travelers and families thanks to its assortment of amenities, including great restaurants, hip cafes, and excellent transport connections.

-- Neuhausen-Nymphenburg: One of the best places to stay in Munich for experiencing some of its lesser-known charms including quiet, leafy beer gardens and the district’s namesake palace.
+• Neuhausen-Nymphenburg is one of the most popular places to stay in Munich to experience some of its lesser-known charms, including quiet, leafy beer gardens and the district’s namesake palace.

-- Sendling: A little further afoot than other neighbourhoods, this is the top choice district for longer-term travellers looking for cheap accommodations options for an extended trip.
+• Sendling is a little further afoot than other neighborhoods, about a 20-minute drive south of the center.
+Sendling is the top choice district for longer-term travelers looking for cheap accommodation options for an extended trip.

 Altstadt-Lehel